Why Manual Processes Fail

 What are the penalties for privacy breaches in Australia?

 Under the amended Privacy Act provisions, maximum penalties for serious privacy breaches can reach $50 million for body corporates, with individual penalties up to $2.5 million.
 Additional consequences include mandatory breach notifications, reputational damage, operational disruption, legal action, and potential director liability.
+The statutory tort of privacy, which commenced June 2025, also allows individuals to sue for serious invasions of privacy.

 How does PIMS help with Privacy Impact Assessments?